 Nessus isn’t an enterprise solution

-Nessus is much cheaper than Qualys, but that’s because it’s not an enterprise vulnerability management solution.
-It’s intended for small teams to perform one-off scans.
-Tenable recently removed some enterprise functionality from Nessus because too many people were using it instead of Security Center or Tenable.io.
+Nessus Professional is much cheaper than Qualys, but that’s because it’s not an enterprise vulnerability management solution.
+It’s intended for small teams to do small-scale vulnerability scanning.
+Tenable recently removed some enterprise functionality from Nessus Pro because too many people were using it instead of Security Center or Tenable.io.

-Tenable makes enterprise solutions based on Nessus technology, but it’s the costlier Tenable.io or Security Center you need for enterprise-grade scanning.
+Tenable makes comprehensive vulnerability management solutions based on Nessus technology, but it’s the costlier Tenable.io or Security Center you need for enterprise-grade scanning.
 If Nessus meets your needs, then Qualys is overkill.
 If Qualys looks about right, then Tenable.io or Security Center are the Tenable solutions you should compare it with.

 Anything I can say about Nessus’ scanning capability applies to Tenable.io and Security Center.